The Familiar

 Jeve hated engineering with every fiber of his being.

 The day wasn’t shaping up to be wretched, but it wasn’t shaping up to be beautiful, either.
-The sun hadn’t emerged from the cloud cover, and while it didn’t appear that it would rain, the air had barely heated since dawn.
+The sun hadn’t quite emerged from the cloud cover, and while it didn’t appear that it would rain, the air had barely heated since dawn.
 This gave the town a pallor as he approached it which he found wryly fitting.
 Even the borders of this oasis of civilization had a neatly drawn scientific edge: the scrubland became grass and the grass became manicured, all in the space of a dozen yards.

 Jeve walked around New Bingham’s oddly clear demarcation, glowering at the drab little houses, until he came to a cobblestone road.
 From his map, he knew the road continued on—just as a dirt track—another hundred-twenty miles to the southeast.
 He, however, headed west, on into the town, acutely aware of the stares of passersby.
 He simply nodded courteously to each one, quietly sizing them up until he found a likely mark.